Asset management with an ESG mandate: Introduction

-The ESG mandate for the asset manager is introduced assuming that she minimizes the Tracking Error Variance (TEV, hereafter) with respect to a market benchmark, as in \cite{ROLL}, with the additional constraint of a portfolio's weighted ESG score greater than the benchmark's one.
-Minimization of TEV comes from the remuneration of asset managers that is related to the relative (to a benchmark) performance.
-The framework builds upon the ones proposed in \cite{PASTOR,PEDER}: the ESG score is provided by an ESG rating agency and the asset manager takes it as a datum, she does not question its quality and does not consider ESG score uncertainty.
+The ESG mandate is introduced assuming that the asset manager minimizes the Tracking Error Variance (TEV, hereafter) with respect to a market benchmark, as in \cite{ROLL}, with the additional constraint of a portfolio's weighted ESG score greater than the benchmark's one.
+Minimization of TEV comes from the remuneration of asset managers that is related to the relative (to the benchmark) performance.
+The framework builds upon the models proposed in \cite{PASTOR,PEDER}: the ESG score is provided by an ESG rating agency and the asset manager takes it as a datum, its quality is not under scrutiny.
 This is the key difference with respect to \cite{AVRAM}, where ESG scores are treated as random variables.
 The ESG score is a feature of the asset and is not properly a risk factor.
-Differently from \cite{PASTOR,PEDER}, we do not introduce a preference for ESG in the investor utility function but we include ESG considerations through a constraint on the weighted ESG score of the portfolio.
+Differently from \cite{PASTOR,PEDER}, we do not introduce a preference for ESG in the investor's utility function but we include ESG considerations through a constraint on the weighted ESG score of the portfolio.
+We remark that the introduction of preference for ESG {\em à la} \cite{FAMA} is a viable approach to deal with ESG themes in asset management but has the limit that an estimation of the preference for ESG is needed.
+Instead, our approach closely mimics the practice in the asset management industry of including the ESG score as an additional constraint on portfolio optimization without quantifying any ESG preference.

-The papers closest to ours are \cite{LING,VARMA}. \cite{VARMA} consider the construction of the portfolio frontier (minimizing the variance and not the TEV) adding an equality constraint on the ESG score of the portfolio. \cite{LING} introduce three types of investors: ESG-unaware, ESG-aware, ESG-motivate.
+The papers closest to ours are \cite{ANDER,BLITZ,BOLT2,SCH,DIZI,LING,RONC}. \cite{RONC} consider the construction of the portfolio frontier (minimizing the variance and not the TEV) adding an equality constraint on the ESG score or the carbon emission of the portfolio. \cite{BOLT2,SCH} consider the TEV or the variance minimization problem adding a constraint on the ESG score or on the GHG intensity, they show that the constraint does not necessarily lead to higher risk and lower return. \cite{ANDER,BOLT2} propose an asset management model based on the minimization of the TEV excluding assets with the worst carbon emission performance, they show that the additional constraint induces a limited risk increase, see also \cite{BLITZ,DIZI}. \cite{LING} introduce three types of investors: ESG-unaware, ESG-aware, ESG-motivate.
 The latter type maximizes a mean-TEV utility including a function increasing in the ESG score's excess with respect to the benchmark as in \cite{PEDER}.
-We remark an important point, the introduction of preference for ESG {\em à la} \cite{FAMA} is a viable approach to deal with ESG considerations in asset management but has the limit that an estimation of the preference for ESG is needed.
-Our approach closely mimics the practice in the asset management industry including the ESG score as an additional constraint in portfolio optimization without quantifying any ESG preference.